spring-projects/spring-retry/README.md

 }
 ```

-A `BackoffPolicy` is free to implement the backOff in any way it chooses.
-The policies provided by Spring Retry out of the box all use `Thread.sleep()`.
-A common use case is to backoff with an exponentially increasing wait period, to avoid two retries getting into lock step and both failing - this is a lesson learned from the ethernet.
-For this purpose Spring Retry provides the `ExponentialBackoffPolicy`.
-There are also randomized versions delay policies that are quite useful to avoid resonating between related failures in a complex system.
+A `BackoffPolicy` is free to implement the backoff in any way it chooses.
+The policies
+provided by Spring Retry out of the box all use `Object.wait()`.
+A common use case is to
+backoff with an exponentially increasing wait period, to avoid two retries getting into
+lock step and both failing (a lesson learned from Ethernet).
+For this purpose, Spring
+Retry provides `ExponentialBackoffPolicy`.
+Spring Retry also provides randomized versions
+of delay policies that are quite useful to avoid resonating between related failures in a
+complex system.

 ## Listeners

-Often it is useful to be able to receive additional callbacks for cross cutting concerns across a number of different retries.
-For this purpose Spring Retry provides the `RetryListener` interface.
-The `RetryTemplate` allows users to register RetryListeners, and they will be given callbacks with the `RetryContext` and `Throwable` where available during the iteration.
+It is often useful to be able to receive additional callbacks for cross cutting concerns across a number of different retries.
+For this purpose, Spring Retry provides the `RetryListener` interface.
+The `RetryTemplate` lets you register `RetryListener` instances, and they are given callbacks with the `RetryContext` and `Throwable` (where available during the iteration).

-The interface looks like this:
+The following listing shows the `RetryListener` interface:

 ```java
 public interface RetryListener {